Ensono/amido.github.io/docs/nx/azure-react/generator-app-insights-web.md

 - React components usage statistics

-This generator will create a new ReactJS Library with [applicationinsights reactjs](https://www.npmjs.com/package/@microsoft/applicationinsights-react-js) and [applicationinsights web](https://www.npmjs.com/package/@microsoft/applicationinsights-web) npm packages installed and configured for you.
+This generator will create a new ReactJs Library with [applicationinsights reactjs](https://www.npmjs.com/package/@microsoft/applicationinsights-react-js) and [applicationinsights web](https://www.npmjs.com/package/@microsoft/applicationinsights-web) npm packages installed and configured for you.
 This can then be imported an used in an existing ReactJs application.

 ## Usage